17 Defining and initialising agents

 traders-own [ base ]

-, since it is a NetLogo primitive used to scale the pixel size turtles in the view screen.
+Notice that we intentionally avoid naming the size of settlements as size, since it is a NetLogo primitive used to scale the pixel size turtles in the view screen.

-11.3 Creating settlements
+17.3 Creating settlements 🤔

 We then write a procedure to handle the creation of all settlements, which under the PondTrade specifications, should always be placed in an empty land patch adjacent to at least one water patch (i.e., coastal settlements).